-Lukas Pratschker and Falco (Germany)
+Lukas Pratschker and Falco (Austria)

 AND really, did you notice how many Lucy’s (and one Lukas) were competing for top place in the competition???
 Maybe I should change my name to Lucy or Lusy or Lucie or Lu-something else too.
 You get the drift. :P

 But I digress, please enjoy this brilliant and winning routine by Japan’s Lucie Plevova and her dog Power Jump Aibara from the International Freestyle Heelwork To Music Competition at Crufts 2017.

 Donna and I attended basic dog dancing lessons before, and our instructor used to say that dog dancing is obedience training but with more fun, music and movement.